100 Sights in Berlin, Germany (with Map and Images)

 Villa Grisebach

-The Villa Grisebach is a city villa built in 1891/1892 by the architect Hans Grisebach for himself as a studio and house in Fasanenstrasse in the Berlin district of Charlottenburg.
-It is part of the so -called conservatory ensemble, which has been listed since 1981, which also includes the neighboring Literaturhaus Berlin, and today houses the Villa Grisebach auction house.
+The Villa Grisebach is a city villa built in 1891/1892 by the architect Hans Grisebach for himself as a studio and residence in Fasanenstraße in the Berlin district of Charlottenburg.
+It is part of the so-called conservatory ensemble, which has been a listed building since 1981 and which also includes the neighbouring Literaturhaus Berlin, and today houses the Villa Grisebach auction house.

 Wikipedia: Villa Grisebach (DE), Heritage Website